-If you are an EU citizen and wish to move to a family member who lives in Sweden
+Residence permit for EU citizens who wish to move to a family member in Sweden

 If you are an EU citizen but don't have right of residence, you can apply for a residence permit if your family member is residing in Sweden and you wish to live together here.
 You can apply from Sweden.